HosseinSharifii/PyCMLutilities/docs/pages/demos/multipanel_categorical/categorical.md

 >>> from PyCMLutil.plots.multi_panel_cat import multi_panel_cat_from_flat_data as mplc
 ````
 ## Note
-Following examples are based on the data spreadsheet stored in the github [repository](https://github.com/Campbell-Muscle-Lab/PyCMLutilities): `<github_repo>/demos/data`.
+Below examples are based on the data spreadsheet stored on the github [repository](https://github.com/Campbell-Muscle-Lab/PyCMLutilities) in the following directory path: `<github_repo>/demos/data`.
-**Template** files are also stored in the github [repository](https://github.com/Campbell-Muscle-Lab/PyCMLutilities): `<github_repo>/demos/templates`
+**Template** files are also stored on `<github_repo>/demos/templates`.
-- Then assign the path to the data spread sheet that you want to read data from.
+- Then assign the path to the data spreadsheet that you want to read data from.
 ````python
 >>> data_path = `data/valvular_disease.xlsx`
 ````